Haskell & Functional Programming

 Exercise 8

-Recall the higher-order combinator map
+Recall the higher-order combinator map from the Prelude.

-Implement it using the combinator foldl
+Implement it using the combinator foldl.

 - Goal: Experimenting with combinators.